HollandTS/SequenceMaster/README.md

 # SequenceMaster
-A tool to load shp unit frames with its sequence ini, and see the frames with animations.
+A tool for C&C RA2/TS to load shp unit frames with its sequence ini, and see the frames with animations.

 ## Usage:
 Load your frames, (select transparency color if desired).
 Select Infantry or Vehicl, and paste the sequence,